raphaelsc/blockv/README.md

 ```
 mkfs.ext2 ./blockv_mount_point/virtual_block_device;
 ```
-`NOTE:` ext2 filesystem was chosen arbitrarily.
+ext2 filesystem was chosen arbitrarily.
 Any other file system supported by Linux should work as fine.

 4) Mount the ext2 filesystem with:
 ```